 PFP2619.
 Choosing the Right RIA Fee Model for Lifestyle or Enterprise Firms

-The presenters share practical implementation and governance techniques that make alternative fee models sustainable, including service tier design, clearly defined deliverables, decision rules for what is included versus project work, annual fee review cadence, and guardrails that limit fee volatility for clients.
-The discussion also addresses how investment solution access and advanced planning implementation can be aligned to pricing tiers so that client outcomes remain strong while team capacity and margins remain predictable.
+The presenters will share practical implementation and governance techniques that make alternative fee models sustainable, including service tier design, clearly defined deliverables, decision rules for what is included versus project work, annual fee review cadence, and guardrails that limit fee volatility for clients.
+The discussion will also address how investment solution access and advanced planning implementation can be aligned to pricing tiers so that client outcomes remain strong while team capacity and margins remain predictable.

 Learning Objectives:

-- Apply pricing governance practices, including annual review cadence and guardrails on fee changes, to improve predictability and client retention
+- Apply pricing governance practices, including annual review cadence and guardrails on fee changes, to improve predictability and client retention.